 While the investor’s credit score may be relevant, the loan is generally approved or denied based on the prospects of the property.
 A hard money loan is usually fast and can be closed in a week or less.
 This is important because investment properties that are good deals sell quickly to investors; it’s important to have access to fast cash, even if it is expensive.

 Hard money loans are typically the costliest form of fix and flip loans.
 But if the property doesn’t work out as expected and you cannot complete the project, the only loss is that the loan provider takes the house.
+BD Nationwide can help you find reputable real estate investors and hard money lenders for fix and flip loans.
+Please be aware that interest rates and closing costs are higher with fix and flip loans.

 Second Mortgages

-If you don’t want to pay for hard money loans and own properties, you may want to take out a home equity loan or home equity line of credit (HELOC).
+If you don’t want to pay for hard money financing and own properties, you may want to take out a home equity loan or home equity line of credit (HELOC).
 A home equity loan gives you a lump of cash at a lower rate than you can get on credit cards or personal loans.
 A HELOC is a line of credit that can be used whenever you like.
 Both loans are based on the equity in the property in question.
 Many investors use second mortgages on their residence to get the best rate, but you also can get a home equity loan or HELOC on an investment property.

-Doing a second mortgage on your personal residence or investment property will give you access to less expensive cash.
+Taking out home equity loans on your personal residence or investment property will give you access to less expensive cash.
 But you are putting one of your properties at risk by taking out the money, so you need to be sure that the property will be worth what you think when the project is complete.
 Selecting the right property and performing efficient renovations are critical to getting sufficient profit to make the project worth it.
 What are today’s second mortgage rates?

 401k Loans